Mar8el/Mar8el/README.md

 Project Name | Description | Tools
 --- | --- | ---
-tbc | My name is Marsel, I am Data Engineer with over 8 years of experience!
+My name is Marsel, I am Data Engineer with over 8 years of experience!
+Expertise in DE and Analysis. | My name is Marsel, I am Data Engineer with over 8 years of experience!
 Expertise in DE and Analysis.
 My name is Marsel, I am Data Engineer with over 8 years of experience!
 Expertise in DE and Analysis.
 My name is Marsel, I am Data Engineer with over 8 years of experience!
-Expertise in DE and Analysis. | tbc
+Expertise in DE and Analysis. | My name is Marsel, I am Data Engineer with over 8 years of experience!
+Expertise in DE and Analysis.

 <!--